Harshithvh07/Predicting-Habitable-Exoplanets-Using-Logistic-Regression/README.md

 The data set used in this project is from NASA's Exoplanet archive [Exoplanet Archive](https://exoplanetarchive.ipac.caltech.edu/)

 ## Methodology
 The data was loaded and clean , removed unwanted features and replaced missing values with mean of respective column.
 Logistic Regression model was chosen for classification task.
 The data was split into 70% training and 30% test.
-The model was evaluated based on accuracy , mean squared error , mean absolute error and R-squared.
+The model was evaluated based on accuracy.

 ## Results
 The model achieved an accuracy of 0.9564220183486238 on the test set, indicating how well the model is classifying planets as habitable or not.